DayanaBorissova/DayanaBorissova/README.md

  - 👋 Hi, I’m Deedee!
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning Java Script.
+- 📚 I love reading, puzzles and strategic games.
+- 🎨 I also have a special passion for design!
-- ⚡ Fun fact: Im a polyglot 🤓
+- ⚡ Fun fact: Im a polyglot - 🇬🇧🇷🇴🇷🇺+🇩🇪 in motion 🤓
 - 📫 Reach me at dayana.borissova@icloud.com
 - ✨“Don’t explain your philosophy.
 Embody it.”- Epictetus